 We are breathing all the time.
-You can life few days without drinking and eating but you can’t live even an hour without breathing.
-But do you think about what you are breathing especially indoors because we spend roughly 90% of our times there?
+You can live a few days without drinking and eating, but you can’t live for even an hour without breathing.
+But do you think about what you are breathing, especially indoors, because we spend roughly 90% of our time there?
 Probably no. But you should.
-Because according to the United States Environmental Protection Agency (EPA) information, our indoor air may be 2-5 times more polluted than the air outside.
+Because according to the United States Environmental Protection Agency (EPA) information, our indoor air maybe 2-5 times more polluted than the air outside.

-Indoor air pollutants can cause asthma attacks, as well as itchy eyes, sneezing, and runny nose.
-Radon and tobacco smoke can cause even more dangerous health effects, including lung cancer, according to the American Lung Association.
+Indoor air pollutants can cause asthma attacks and itchy eyes, sneezing, and runny nose.
+According to the American Lung Association, radon and tobacco smoke can cause even more dangerous health effects, including lung cancer.

-Here are three surprising facts that will probably give you pause to stop and consider every breath you take.
+Here are three surprising facts that will probably cause you to pause to stop and consider every breath you take.

 - Amounts of PCBs were commonly low but were found in more than half the houses.
 They were identified in 56 percent of the 52 homes studied.

-- Phthalate chemicals were located at very large concentrations in indoor air.
+- Phthalate chemicals were located at huge concentrations in indoor air.

 At least 120 of the chemicals were not able to recognize.
 Several of these unknown chemicals had structures similar to scent compounds.
 Smells made up the major chemical component of the collected chemicals.

-2) Many contaminants weigh more than air so they are “hanging” in the air.
-For example, mercury, pesticides, etc are less than 2 feet above the ground.
-That is breathing zone of a baby.
+2) Many contaminants weigh more than air, so they are “hanging” in the air.
+For example, mercury, pesticides, etc. are less than 2 feet above the ground.
+That is the breathing zone of a baby.
 Usually, this zone is more polluted than adults breathing zone around 4-6 feet above the ground.

 But adults breathing zone also has some bad pollutants.
 Here is another example – the pesticide Chlorpyrifos – was discovered to be approximately four times more concentrated at about 5-10 inches from the ground compared with the air 2 feet or more above the floor in a room with a window open for ventilation.

-3) As you already know indoor air is 2-5 times more polluted than outdoor air and we spend roughly 90 percent of our time indoors.
-There are a lot of studies documenting the health effects of indoor air and there are no regulations as there are for outdoor air or even workplace air.
+3) As you already know, indoor air is 2-5 times more polluted than outdoor air, and we spend roughly 90 percent of our time indoors.
+Many studies document the health effects of indoor air, and there are no regulations as there are for outdoor air or even workplace air.

-Unfortunately, it would be complicated to impossible to have the same types of rules for indoor air as for outdoor air, but at the very least, there could be regulations concerning how many VOCs can emit.
+Unfortunately, it would be complicated to have the same types of indoor air rules for outdoor air.
+Still, at the very least, there could be regulations concerning how many VOCs can emit.